Seneca-244200/BTP-Workshops/WS04/readme.md

 - Replace `sss` with the section: [`naa`, `nbb`, `nra`, `zaa`, etc.] and follow the instructions.

+> [!WARNING]
-> **Important:** Please note that a successful submission does not guarantee full credit for this workshop.
+> Please note that a successful submission does not guarantee full credit for this workshop.
 If the professor is not satisfied with your implementation, your professor may ask you to resubmit.
 Re-submissions will attract a penalty.